Laboratory of Genetics

 Vi and John Adler Chair for Research on Age-Related Neurodegenerative Disease

-Variations in the genes we inherit from our parents ensure that each brain is uniquely wired, leading to differences in how we think, learn and behave, and in our propensity for mental illness.
-Understanding how genes and environment come together to guide these processes is crucial to developing better ways to prevent and treat diseases of the brain.
-But studying the human nervous system at the molecular level has always been challenging due to the complexity of the brain, as well as the difficulty of obtaining live human neurons for study in the laboratory.
+Variations in the genes we inherit from our parents ensure that each person’s brain is uniquely wired, leading to differences in how we think, learn and behave, as well as our susceptibility to some mental illnesses.
+Understanding how genes and environment come together to guide these processes is crucial to developing better ways to prevent and treat diseases of the brain, such as Alzheimer’s, depression or schizophrenia.
+But studying the human nervous system at the molecular level is challenging due to the complexity of the brain, as well as the difficulty of obtaining live human neurons.

-Gage’s lab also models diseases in the laboratory using human stem cells.
-By reprogramming human skin cells and other cells from patients with neurologic and psychiatric diseases into induced pluripotent stem cells (iPSCs) and induced neurons (iN), his work seeks to decipher the progression and mechanisms that lead to brain cell dysfunction.
-Finally, Gage also revealed that mobile sequences of DNA called “jumping genes” are active in neural stem cells contributing to genomic mosaicism.
-Specifically, he is interested in how this mosaicism (different sets of genes within a single organism) may lead to differences in brain function between individuals.
+Gage’s lab currently models diseases in the laboratory using human stem cells.
+By reprogramming human skin cells and other cells from patients with neurologic and psychiatric diseases into induced pluripotent stem cells and induced neurons, his work is deciphering the progression and mechanisms that lead to disorders such as depression and autism.

 Gage and his colleagues discovered that the human brain can give rise to new neurons throughout life.
 He also found that exercise and cognitive enrichment can increase the brain’s ability to generate more neurons.

 Using new stem cell technologies, his team has shown that neurons generated from the skin cells of people with schizophrenia are dysfunctional in early developmental stages, providing a hint as to ways to detect and potentially treat the disease early.